 Finding a suitable balance between work and life is a challenge for all workers, especially working parents.
 Some couples would like to have (more) children, but do not see how they could afford to stop working.
 Other parents are happy with the number of children in their family, but would like to work more.
 This is a challenge to governments because if parents cannot achieve their desired work/life balance, not only is their welfare lowered but so is development in the country.

 Another important aspect of work-life balance is the amount of time a person spends at work.
 Evidence suggests that long work hours may impair personal health, jeopardize safety and increase stress.
-People in Austria work 1 600 hours a year, less than the OECD average of 1 776 hours.
+People in Austria work 1 699 hours a year, less than the OECD average of 1 765 hours.
+Another key measure, however, is how many people work very long hours.
 The share of employees working more than 50 hours per week is not very large across OECD countries.
 In Austria close to 9% of employees work very long hours, in line with the OECD average.
 Overall, men spend more hours in paid work: in Austria 13% of men work very long hours, compared with 4% for women.

 The more people work, the less time they have to spend on other activities, such as time with others or leisure.
 The amount and quality of leisure time is important for people’s overall well-being, and can bring additional physical and mental health benefits.
-People in Austria devote 64% of their day, or 14.5 hours, to personal care (eating, sleeping, etc.) and leisure (socializing with friends and family, hobbies, games, computer and television use, etc.) – less than the OECD average of 14.9 hours.
+In Austria, full-time workers devote 60% of their dayon average, or 14.5 hours, to personal care (eating, sleeping, etc.) and leisure (socialising with friends and family, hobbies, games, computer and television use, etc.) – less than the OECD average of 15 hours.
 Fewer hours in paid work for women do not necessarily result in greater leisure time.
 In Austria, men devote nearly 15 hours per day to personal care and leisure and women approximately 14 hours per day.